satorici/satori-docs/satori_help/docs/notifications.md

 1. Open the web version of Slack and navigate to the channel you're interested in.
 2. In your browser’s URL bar, you’ll see a URL like this: https://app.slack.com/client/T00000000/C00000000.
 The part after '/client/' is split into two segments.
 3. In the Satori CI dashboard, go to Team > Settings.
-4. Enter the first segment of the URL (e.g., T00000000) in the Workspace ID field.
+4. Enter the first segment of the URL (e.g., T00000000) in the workspace ID field.
-5. Insert the Channel ID (e.g., C00000000) in the Default Channel field to receive notifications.
+5. Insert the Channel ID (e.g., C00000000) in the default channel field to receive notifications.
 6. Select Add Satori to Workspace and follow the instructions on the Slack website to add the bot.
-7. In Slack, invite the bot to the channel by typing /invite @SatoriCIBot.
+7. In Slack, invite the bot to the channel by typing `/invite @SatoriCIBot.`

 Or via the CLI command: